joncheng-dev/lab-inventory-tracker/README.md

 ### To connect to Firestore database:

 - _1. I have a Firestore database running for the application to make requests to.
-You'll have to contact me for the Firebase config information._
+Contact me for the Firebase config information._
 - _2. Create a `.env` file at the project's root directory.
 The config information will have to be entered here._

 ## Functionality Overview